+Sources

-Sources: Center for Student Conduct; GSI Professional Standards and Ethics in Teaching Online Course, Module 5 (Promoting Academic Integrity).
+GSI Professional Standards and Ethics in Teaching Online Course, Module 5 (Fostering Academic Integrity)

 - [1] According to the University Registrar's Disclosure of Information from Student Records policy (pdf), Legitimate Educational Interest (LEI) means: - a.
-The information or record is relevant and necessary to the accomplishment of some task or determination that is in support of the student's education; and - b.
+The information or record is relevant and necessary to the accomplishment of some task or determination that is in support of the student's education; and b.
 The task or determination is an employment responsibility for the inquirer.